 SERVICE LEARNING

-During the Spring semester, Clark Scholars will enroll in a mandatory service learning course developed in collaboration with the Netter Center for Community Partnerships.
-The EAS 242 course, Energy Education in Philadelphia Schools, is an academically-based community service course focusing on residential energy conservation.
+During the Spring semester, Clark Scholars are strongly encouraged to enroll in a service learning course developed in collaboration with the Netter Center for Community Partnerships.
+The EAS 2420 course, Energy Education in Philadelphia Schools, is an academically-based community service course focusing on residential energy conservation.
 This course aims to build community among the enrolled students, as they use the knowledge gained in class to develop a short residential energy efficiency curriculum and teach it to local high school students.

 SOPHOMORE YEAR: